 In 1700 Father Bulteau succeeded Father Filiastre as superior of the Recollets of Montreal.
-It was in his capacity as superior that he attended the general assembly of the Indians that was held in Montreal from 3 to 8 September.
-Along with the superiors of the Sulpicians and Jesuits, Father Bulteau signed the official report of this assembly, after the Chevalier de Callière, Bochart de Champigny, Rigaud de Vaudreuil, and some other prominent personages.
+Later that year, from 3 to 8 September, it was in his capacity as superior that he attended the general assembly of First Nations held in Montreal.
+The meeting prioved to be a decisive step towards the great peace treaty that was concluded in 1701.
+Along with the superiors of the Sulpicians and Jesuits, Father Bulteau signed the assembly’s official report, after the Chevalier de Callière, Bochart de Champigny, Rigaud de Vaudreuil, and several other prominent individuals.

 On 16 Oct.
 1701, at Varennes, he baptized Marie-Marguerite Dufrost* de Lajemmerais, the future Madame d’Youville, foundress of the Grey Nuns.
-In 1705, impelled by a completely understandable zeal, Father Bulteau, who was at the time “in residence” in Quebec, entrusted to Maurice Déry, a settler at Charlesbourg, an illegitimate child whose father, known only to Bulteau, was to pay 50 livres a year to the adoptive father.
-Yet Déry received only 25 livres the first year.
+In 1705, while residing in Quebec, Father Bulteau was spurred by an understandable zeal to entrust an illegitimate child to Maurice Déry, a settler at Charlesbourg.
+The father, known only to Bulteau, was to pay Déry 50 livres annually to the adoptive father, but in the first year only half was paid.
 On several occasions he reminded the Recollet that he already had several mouths to feed.
 After being patient for four years, on 15 Dec.
-1709 Déry was authorized by an ordinance from Jacques Raudot to have the religious summoned before Pierre Raimbault, the intendant’s subdelegate in Montreal, and to demand the name of the child’s father, so that he could claim what was due him.
+1709 Déry was authorized by an ordinance from Jacques Raudot to have Bulteau summoned before Pierre Raimbault, the intendant’s subdelegate in Montreal, and to demand the name of the child’s father, so that he could claim what was due him.

-In 1712 Father Bulteau was again the superior in Montreal, at the time when the syndic for the Recollets, Jean Soumande, ratified in their name a contract with Pierre Janson, dit Lapalme, master mason, by which Janson undertook to build the portal of the Recollets’ church for 1,800 livres.
+In 1712 Father Bulteau was again the superior in Montreal, at the time when the syndic for the Recollets, Jean Soumande, ratified in their name a contract with the master mason Pierre Janson, dit Lapalme, by which he undertook to build the portal of the Recollets’ church for 1,800 livres.